 Is the Application Fee for Rental Legal?

-Yes, application fee for rental charges are legal in most U.S. states, but they are regulated, and those regulations vary widely.
+Yes, rental application fees are legal in most U.S. states, but they are regulated, and the rules can differ a lot from one state to another.
 While the fee itself isn’t illegal, what can make it problematic is overcharging, misusing the funds, or charging fees without actually screening the applicant.

 Some states (like California, Minnesota, and New York) cap the amount that can be charged, often linking it to the actual cost of a background check.
 Others require landlords to return unused fees or provide written documentation of how the money was spent.